Who wants a better employee experience in 2022? Almost everyone, and especially HR professionals.

 - employee exhaustion and lack of work/life balance

 - high turnover.

 Those are signs you likely need to make top-level decisions to reboot culture with employee input.

-Increase the sense of belonging
+Increase the sense of belonging to improve employee experience.

 People stay where they feel they belong.
 And if you aren’t in a position to increase pay, technology, or perks, you can almost always do something to help employees feel like they belong.